grahamwaters/grahamwaters/README.md

 *  🎓  My Master's is in Strategic Analytics.

-- 🔭 I’m currently working on [NovelAI - Lorebook Generation](https://github.com/grahamwaters/lorebook_generator_for_novelai.git) for authors that are jumpstarting their productivity with machine learning.
+- 🔭 I’m currently working on several projects that are listed below, mostly brushing up on my machine learning skills and how they can be applied to various problem scenarios.

 - 🌱 I'm currently learning Neural Networks and Text Summation in Sklearn.
 I'd also like to get into NLP and GPT-3 with OpenAI.

-- ❓ Ask me anything you'd like to know about Python or its related technologies; I'd love to chat.

-- 📫 How to reach me: LinkedIn, Discord, or Email.
+- 📫

 - ⚡ Fun fact: I am a massive fan of SETI and am fascinated by the Hum and everything about the James Webb Space Telescope.

 - Finally, If I had to be a movie genre, I'd be SciPy.